Deadline day: Here are all the confirmed moves in the English Premier League

 Tottenham Hotspur have seen a lot of transfer activity, with the signatures of Rodrigo Bentancur and Dejan Kulusevski from Juventus, while a raft of players have left on loan.

 Frank Lampard has been confirmed as the new manager of Everton following Rafa Benitez’s sacking last month and he’s agreed a deal for Manchester United midfielder Donny Van de Beek on a loan deal until the end of the season - could Dele Alli join him?
-The Toffee’s are closing in the former England forward and are believed to be chasing a permanent deal, but face a race against the clock to complete the move.
+The Toffee’s are closing in the former England forward and – while the deadline has passed – it is believed the ‘deal sheet’ has been handed into the FA, meaning we could see confirmation later this evening, or tomorrow.

 This list will be updated throughout the day.